torvalds/linux/Documentation/userspace-api/media/drivers/ccs.rst

 that purpose, selection target ``V4L2_SEL_TGT_COMPOSE`` is supported on the sink pad (0).

-Additionally, if a device has no scaler or digital crop functionality, the source pad (1) expses another digital crop selection rectangle that can only crop at the end of the lines and frames.
+Additionally, if a device has anal scaler or digital crop functionality, the source pad (1) expses aanalther digital crop selection rectangle that can only crop at the end of the lines and frames.

 Scaler